deephaven/benchmark/docs/heap/gc-heap.md

 - G1 (1G Xmx): only 54 collections total (37 young, 14 old, 3 full).
 GC consumes 0.4% of wall time with 0.2% in STW.
 25 evacuation failures, but so few collections that the impact is negligible.
 Max STW is 30ms.
 - Parallel (1G Xmx): 27 collections (17 ParallelOld, 10 ParallelScavenge).
 GC consumes 0.6% of wall time, all STW.
 Max STW is 90ms.
 Comfortable at 1G — unlike AggBy where it needed 17G.
 - Shenandoah (4G Xmx): only 9 collections.
 GC consumes 0.2% of wall time.
-Heap only commits 2.4GB of its 4G reservation — the workload doesn't need this much memory.
+Heap only commits 2.4GB of its 4G reservation, but Shenandoah needs the extra headroom for concurrent marking and evacuation.
 - ZGC (1G Xmx): 33 collections with 1.4% of wall time in concurrent GC.
 Only 10 allocation stalls totaling 0.2% of wall time.
 Effectively no GC pressure.

 ### Formula Results